Chapter 11. Garbage Collector

 Finally, the -d option of nix-collect-garbage is used to delete old generations of all profiles, then collect garbage.
 After this, you lose the ability to rollback to any previous generation.
 So make sure the new generation is working well before running the command.

 Garbage collection in Nix is a powerful mechanism to cleanup your system.
-The nix-store commands allows us to know why a certain derivation is in the nix store.
+The nix-store commands allow us to know why a certain derivation is in the nix store.

 Cleaning up everything down to the oldest bit of software after an upgrade seems a bit contrived, but that's the price of having multiple generations, multiple profiles, multiple versions of software, thus rollbacks etc..
 The price of having many possibilities.